ParallelMaths/parallel/pages/8-13-snake-mathematics.md

 You might wonder, why have a video about words in a mathematics challenge?
 First, I think Stevens analyses words in very mathematical way, placing them within a Venn diagram.
 Second, if you are curious about mathematics, then I hope you are also curious about loads of other things, including words and language.

-Watch, and have a go at the three questions below.
+Watch, and have a go at the questions below.

 @[youtube](gTKeB8BnzPY?rel=0)

 ::: problem id=4_1 marks=2
-__4.1.__ “Poecilonum” is means the same as:
+__4.1.__ “Poecilonym” is means the same as:

 * [ ] homonym
 * [ ] homophone